iagomoliv/ee-convert/README.md

 **Note on transparent backgrounds**

-If your original PNG images have a transparent background, select the "Use last band as alpha band" option in "Masking mode" during uploading.
+If your original PNG images have a transparent background, select the **Use last band as alpha band** option in **Masking mode** during uploading.
 This step is crucial to handle the transparency in the images correctly.

 <img src="https://github.com/iagomoliv/ee-convert/blob/main/img/masking-mode.png?raw=true" width=40% height=auto>